dafnifacility/cli/docs/developer_notes.md

 **Note**: Some tests currently fail as they are outdated

 There is also a script for running full CLI commands against the current released version of DAFNI in the `/scripts` folder.
-To use this you first need to modify the `DAFNI_CLI_SCRIPT` variable to point to the installed CLI script.
+To use this you first need to modify the `DAFNI_CLI_SCRIPT` variable to point to the installed CLI script or define it as an environment variable.
 You may be able to get away with assigning it to `dafni` but for some reason it didn't work for me so I had to use `whereis dafni` to find the location.

 Before running the tests make sure you login to the non-admin1 test account.
 If you are already logged in, logout first to ensure the refresh tokens wont expire during the execution.